 Course Code MSC.SFFM2.FICOR.0007

-ECTS Credits 3
+ECTS Credits 2

 Course Leader SCHWIENBACHER Armin

-Synchronous 0
+Synchronous 18

 Discipline Finance

 Program Sustainable Finance and Fintech

-Prerequisites to complete
+Prerequisites This fintech seminar requires basic knowledge of corporate finance.

-Course Description The aim of the course is to study fintech from the perspective of entrepreneurial startups, and combine it with the financing of entrepreneurial opportunities.
-Thus, it is an entrepreneurial finance course for startups active in the fintech area.
-Students will better understand what constitutes entrepreneurial opportunities in the fintech space and how they are financed.
-Topics covered include important areas of fintech and entrepreneurial finance: - Blockchain, smart contracts, and ICOs
+Course Description The aim of the course is to study fintech from the perspective of

+entrepreneurial startups, and combine it with the financing of

+entrepreneurial opportunities.
+Thus, it is an entrepreneurial finance course

+for startups active in the fintech area.
+Students will better understand what

+constitutes entrepreneurial opportunities in the fintech space and how they

+are financed.

+Topics covered include the following (the order may change as we progress

+in the course):

+1/ Introduction to fintech activities and emergence of entrepreneurial

+opportunities 2/ Various sources of entrepreneurial funding, in particular venture capital

+and angel finance

+3/ New financing forms for startups: Crowdfunding and ICOs

+Students will be able to:

+- Understand what constitutes entrepreneurial opportunities in the fintech

+space;

+- Know more about different forms of entrepreneurial finance (mainly

+equity finance);

+- Understand financing techniques and opportunities for new fintech

+ventures;

+- Understand new alternative financing forms (crowdfunding, ICO);

+- Understand the processes used in incubating and growing a new venture

+from the investors perspective;

-Use of big data and algorithms in finance and insurance Tokenization of assets and the emergence of crypto-assets - Various sources of entrepreneurial funding: venture capital, crowdfunding, ICOs - Financing techniques using optimal contracting structures for new ventures (security issuance and investment documentation) Lectures build on theory, business cases and exercises that will be discussed in class.
-Students will be required to work on real-world business cases to develop their own view on different forms of entrepreneurial finance and fintech topics.
-This year, we will also do business cases on (equity) crowdfunding and ICO.
-Paris /Fall fall Paris 100 0
+- Understand the design of optimal contracting structures for new ventures

+(security issuance and investment documentation).

+Lectures build on theory, business cases and exercises that will be discussed in class.
+Students will be required to work on real world business cases to

+in class.
+Students will be required to work on real-world business cases to develop their own view on different forms of entrepreneurial finance and

+fintech topics.
+This year, we will also do business cases on (equity)

+crowdfunding and ICO.

+Course Open to Paris /Fall

+Exchange

+Semester fall

+Campus Dubaï, Paris

+Evaluation

+Final Examination 100

+(%)

+Continuous 0

+Assessment (%)

+Academic Relevant reading material will be distributed in electronic format during the

+reference course through the K2 platform.

+Websites

-FUNDAMENTAL & SUSTAINABLE FINANCE & TAX
+FUNDAMENTAL OF FINANCE & TAX

+Course Code MSC.SFFM2.FICOR.0002

+ECTS Credits 4

+Course Leader SAIDANE Dhafer

+Synchronous 36

+Discipline Finance

+Program Sustainable Finance and Fintech

+Prerequisites NO

-Course Code MSC.SFFM2.FICOR.0002 ECTS Credits 4 Course Leader SAIDANE Dhafer Synchronous 0 Discipline Finance Program Sustainable Finance and Fintech Prerequisites NO The course will be taught in the form of lectures and selected case studies intended for classroom discussion.
+· The course will be taught in the form of lectures and selected case studies intended for classroom discussion.
 Each student will be part of a study group composed of at least five members who each session will provide a collective discussion.
 A class participation grade will be obtained from individual quizzes and discussions of the financial case studies.

 Course Description An increased awareness in international markets particularly dictated by the scarcity of resources, the efficient pursuit of profit and climate change has influenced the financial decisions worldwide.
 Sustainability became the new corporate norm in the financial world.
 Investors explore additional factors in their financial decisions and durability continues to democratize.
 This course examines sustainable finance as an integrated subject, starting with an introduction of funding mechanisms and investment to go towards the financial analysis, financing and evaluation.
 It covers various aspects of sustainable investment and offers effective tools for financial and risk evaluation.
 It fully meets the desire of companies to ensure a continued prosperity, expansion, or simply their own survival.
 The sustainability analysis is the hub of economic, social and environmental analyses.
 To this, sustainable finance includes additional elements such as investment measures, investment conditions, risk, ethics, and responsibility.

 Course Open to Paris /Fall

 Exchange

 Semester fall

-Campus Paris
+Campus Dubaï, Paris

-Evaluation
+Evaluation 70

-Final Examination 70
+Final Examination (%) 70

-(%)

-Continuous 30

-Assessment (%)
+Continuous Assessment (%) 30

 Academic - Krosinsky, C., N. Robins, and Stephen Viederman (2012): Evolutions in

-reference Sustainable Investing: Strategies, Funds and Thought Leadership, Wiley

-Finance.

-- Labatt, S. and R. Rodney (2002): Environmental Finance: A Guide to

-Environmental Risk Assessment and Financial Products, Wiley Finance.
+reference Sustainable Investing: Strategies, Funds and Thought Leadership, Wiley Finance Labatt, S. and R. Rodney (2002): Environmental Finance: A Guide to Environmental Risk Assessment and Financial Products, Wiley Finance.

 Websites